ierolsen/opencv_object_tracking/README.md

 I just added some morphological transformations to video.
 They are called erode and dilate.

 -> Erode
-it rodes away the boundaries of foreground object and used to diminish the features of the image.
+it erodes away the boundaries of foreground object and used to diminish the features of the image.

 -> Dilate
 it increases the object area and used to accentuate features.